ldesi/virtualization_technologies_course/1_full_virtualization/README.md

 ### 3. Install qemu-kvm userspace tool

+You can install qemu (and related kvm packages) by installing the pre-built package:
 ```
 # sudo apt-get install qemu-kvm
 ```

+However, you can also make a custom build of qemu.
+Please, follow this [guide](https://wiki.qemu.org/Hosts/Linux).

 Check details about created special device /dev/kvm: